 World War II brought changes to Hobby’s life.
 From 1941 to 1942, she served as the head of the Women’s Interest Section in the War Department Bureau of Public Relations.
 In this role, she investigated ways in which women could serve their country and laid the groundwork for them to do so by the time that the US entered the war.

 After war was declared in December 1941, the country mobilized its troops.
 Discussions also began in the government about the possibility of women serving in the military.
-Congress pass a bill which created the Women’s Auxiliary Army Corps (WAAC) in May 1942.
+Congress passed a bill which created the Women’s Auxiliary Army Corps (WAAC) in May 1942.
 Hobby became the first director of the WAAC.
 In 1943, she obtained the rank of colonel, when the WAAC became integrated into the army, changing its name to the Women’s Army Corps (WAC).
 She remained the director of the WAC throughout the war.
 For her dedication and effective supervision of the WAC, Hobby was awarded the Distinguished Service Medal for outstanding service by the army in January 1945.
 She was the first woman in the Army to receive this award, which was the highest non-combat award given by the military at that time.

 Hobby resigned from the WAC in July 1945, but continued to lead an active work life.
 She returned to The Post as its executive vice president.
 She also sat on a number of charity boards including: the American Red Cross, and the American Cancer Society.